psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/psaux-it/nginx-fastcgi-cache-purge-and-preload?logo=github)](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload/releases) [![Donate](https://img.shields.io/badge/Wordpress_SVN-v2.0.9-blue?style=flat&logo=wordpress)](https://wordpress.org/plugins/fastcgi-cache-purge-and-preload-nginx/) [![Donate](https://img.shields.io/badge/Donate-PayTR-blue?style=flat&logo=visa)](https://www.psauxit.com/nginx-fastcgi-cache-purge-preload-for-wordpress/) [![Donate](https://img.shields.io/badge/Check-Services-blue?style=flat&logo=Linux)](https://www.psauxit.com/nginx-fastcgi-cache-purge-preload-for-wordpress/)

 > [!NOTE]
-> This plugin allows WordPress users to manage Nginx Cache Purge and Preload operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.
+> NPP allows WordPress users to manage Nginx Cache operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.
+NPP supports Nginx **FastCGI**, **Proxy**, **SCGI**, and **UWSGI** cache purge and preload operations, making it the most comprehensive solution for managing Nginx Cache from your WordPress dashboard.

 ### Requirements

-This wordpress plugin is compatible exclusively with **Nginx web servers** running on **Linux-powered** systems.
+NPP is compatible exclusively with **Nginx web servers** running on **Linux-powered** systems.
 Additionally, the **shell_exec** function must be enabled and unrestricted.
 Consequently, the plugin may not operate fully on shared hosting environments where native Linux commands are blocked from running via PHP.

 Moreover, granting the correct permissions to the PHP process owner (PHP-FPM-USER) is essential for the proper functioning of the purge and preload operations.
 This is necessary in isolated user environments that have two distinct user roles: the WEBSERVER-USER (nginx or www-data) and the PHP-FPM-USER.